njwest/MERN-Docker-ExRates/frontend/README.md

 # Frontend with React

-This React app bootstrapped with the [Create React App](https://github.com/facebookincubator/create-react-app) CLI and manually dockerized.
+This React app was bootstrapped with the [Create React App](https://github.com/facebookincubator/create-react-app) CLI and manually dockerized.

+This app uses custom CSS and the [**Bulma CSS**](https://bulma.io/) framework.

 For environment and build information, see the [Dockerfile](#dockerfile) section below.